IgniteUI/igniteui-docfx/en/components/chip.md

 The [`IgxChipComponent`]({environment:angularApiUrl}/classes/igxchipcomponent.html)'s main structure consists of `select icon`, [`prefix`]({environment:angularApiUrl}/classes/igxprefixdirective.html), `chip content`, [`suffix`]({environment:angularApiUrl}/classes/igxsuffixdirective.html) and `remove button`.
 All of those elements are templatable.

 The content of the chip is taken by the content defined inside the chip template except elements that define the [`prefix`]({environment:angularApiUrl}/classes/igxprefixdirective.html) and  [`suffix`]({environment:angularApiUrl}/classes/igxsuffixdirective.html) of the chip.
-You can define any type of content you need:
+You can define any type of content you need.

 The [`prefix`]({environment:angularApiUrl}/classes/igxprefixdirective.html) and [`suffix`]({environment:angularApiUrl}/classes/igxsuffixdirective.html) are also elements inside the actual chip area where they can be templated by your preference.
 The way they can be specified is by respectively using the [`IgxPrefix`]({environment:angularApiUrl}/classes/igxprefixdirective.html) and [`IxgSuffix`]({environment:angularApiUrl}/classes/igxsuffixdirective.html) directives: